Corn flakes: History

-The development of corn flakes and other cereals was influenced by so-called social purity movement of the early 20th century: John Kellogg believed that the supposedly rich diet of Americans at the time led to increased sexual appetites.
-The plainness of rolled corn flakes was thought to counter this.

 The flakes of grain, which the Kellogg brothers called Granose, were a very popular food among the patients.
 The brothers then experimented with other flakes from other grains.
 In 1906, Will Keith Kellogg, who served as the business manager of the sanitarium, decided to try to mass-market the new food.
 At his new company, Battle Creek Toasted Corn Flake Company, he added sugar to the flakes to make them more palatable to a mass audience, but this caused a rift between his brother and him.
 In 1907, his company ran an ad campaign which offered a free box of cereal to any woman who winked at her grocer.
 To increase sales, in 1909 he added a special offer, the Funny Jungleland Moving Pictures Booklet, which was made available to anyone who bought two boxes of the cereal.
 This same premium was offered for 22 years.
 At the same time, Kellogg also began experimenting with new grain cereals to expand its product line.
 Rice Krispies, his next great hit, first went on sale in 1928.

 There have been many mascots of Kellogg's Cornflakes.
 The most popular one is a green rooster named Cornelius "Corny" Rooster, which has been the mascot since his debut.
 In early commercials, he would speak the catchphrase "Wake up, up, up to Kellogg's Cornflakes!"
 Dallas McKennon and Andy Devine voiced him.
 Later, he stopped talking and simply crowed.
 The concept of using a stylized rooster originated from a suggestion by family friend Nansi Richards, a harpist from Wales, based on the similarity between ceiliog, the Welsh word for "rooster", and Kellogg's (unrelated) surname.

+There is a disputed claim that corn flakes were intended to suppress sexual desire.
+Kellogg did promote a "simple, pure and unstimulating diet" for that reason, but the marketing and patent on corn flakes made no mention of it.

 In cooking

 There are a wide variety of different recipes for dishes involving corn flakes and crushed corn flakes can even be a substitute for bread crumbs.

 Honey joys are a popular party snack in Australia.
 They are made by mixing corn flakes with honey, butter and sugar and baking in patty cases or muffin cups.
 A variant popular in the UK is chocolate corn flake cakes, or chocolate nests, made with corn flakes, dark chocolate, golden syrup and butter.
-Typically made at Easter for or by children, and topped with Mini Eggs In New Zealand, corn flakes are a core ingredient in Afghan biscuits, a chocolate biscuit made with corn flakes and topped with chocolate icing.
+Typically made at Easter for or by children, and topped with Mini Eggs.
+In New Zealand, corn flakes are a core ingredient in Afghan biscuits, a chocolate biscuit made with corn flakes and topped with chocolate icing.
+In Mormon culture, corn flakes are a primary ingredient in funeral potatoes, a type of potato casserole common at family dinners and community parties.